Gillig

 Gillig (formerly Gillig Brothers) is an American designer and manufacturer of buses.
 The company headquarters, along with its manufacturing operations, is located in Livermore, California (in the East Bay region of the San Francisco Bay Area).
 By volume, Gillig is the second-largest transit bus manufacturer in North America (behind New Flyer).
 As of 2013, Gillig had an approximate 31 percent market share of the combined United States and Canadian heavy-duty transit bus manufacturing industry, based on the number of equivalent unit deliveries.

 While currently a manufacturer of transit buses, from the 1930s to the 1990s, Gillig was a manufacturer of school buses.
 Alongside the now-defunct Crown Coach, the company was one of the largest manufacturers of school buses on the West Coast of the United States.
+During the 1960s and the 1970s, Gillig was a West Coast distributor for other manufacturers of conventional-style buses, including Superior Coach Company and Thomas Built Buses.
 Gillig had been located in Hayward, California, for more than 80 years before moving to Livermore in 2017.
 The company was founded in San Francisco, by the Gillig brothers.